ShaunCurtis/Blazr.Demo.Template/README.md

 This template combines the out-of-the-box Blazor Server and Web Assembly templates into a single solution.
 The projects are re-organised to:

-1. Apply Clean Design principles.
+1. Apply Sound Design principles.
 2. Re-organise the code base so the Blazor Server and WASM SPA's are two implementation of the same code base.
 3. Demonstrate component rendering techniques.
 4. Demonstrate the Service Notification pattern.

-## Using the Template

-You can install the template in Visual Studio by copying *Blazr.Demo.zip* to your *Project Templates* folder - normally in *Documents/Visual Studio 2022/Templates/Project Templates*.

-## Clean Design
+## Sound Design

 The basic architecture of the solution splits the application codebase into three domains: